witheve/docs/guides/dsl.md

 ### choose()

 Choose() and union() expressions are behind the mechanics of the if expression in the Eve syntax.
 In the DSL, we expose these directly.
-First, `choose()` takes a body of branches, each one comprised of a condition and a return value.
-The value of the choose corresponds to the first matching branch.
+First, `choose()` takes a list of sub-blocks, which contain any valid Eve code to join, filter, or compute their results.
+Each sub-block executed in order until one is found valid.
+This return value of the first valid sub-block is taken as the return value.

 ```javascript
 program.commit("Assign a letter grade.", ({find, choose}) => {